MThicklin/mthicklin.github.io/_posts/2020-10-30-rejection-sensitivity-dysphoria.md

 <p>My personal system for negative thought loops is trying to understand the underlying issue.</p>

 <p>Let's look at an example:  A lot of communication with my wife is joking banter.
 However, comedy itself is a dark art.
-Unless you're careful and know your audience, someone's feelings can get sacrificed as the butt of the joke.
+Unless you're careful and know your audience, someone's feelings can get sacrificed for the sake of the joke.
 It's easy for a loved one to make what they think is a quick joke, only to end up having RSD creep in.
 Combine this with the hyperfocus that comes with ADHD and you have an emotional powder keg sitting in the back of your mind, always primed and ready for a spark.</p>

 <p>Let's say a sick burn just got dropped on us.
 Any other time that comment would have bounced right off, so why now?
 What specifically got us angry?
+Did we feel the time was appropriate for that joke?
 If we can identify an action or phrase that got to us, we can figure out ways to fix it.
 Well, maybe that comment wasn't the actual problem.
 Maybe something else has been draining on us and that comment was just the final straw? </p>

 <p>Perhaps there is a need not being met that put us in a bad mood?
 Are we actually hungry?
 Worried about something else?
 Has the constant bombardment of information put our mindset in a different perspective?
 Sometimes we won't necessarily pinpoint a reason for how we feel.
 But it's important we still take stock of how we are feeling.</p>